 Jo Lancaster, Electoral Registration Officer for Huntingdonshire District Council, said: "It is important that you respond to your electoral registration form.
 Please remember that if anyone is not registered at your household they will need to register individually.
 All of this information is available on the form and our reminder letter, so simply follow the steps to make sure you secure your vote."

 If you don’t register to vote:

-- you may not be able to vote at next year’s county council elections
+- you may not be able to vote at next year’s district council or town and parish elections

 - you may get a fine

 - it may harm your credit score and

 - it could mean you won’t be able to get a mortgage, loan, mobile phone contract or other credit.

 Lisa Jablonska, Elections and Democratic Services Manager, said: "Nearly 65% of households have responded so far, but we are still waiting for 28,000 to respond.
 Anyone who hasn’t replied will have received a reminder letter, and at the end October and into November our canvassers will visit the remaining properties who have not responded to check their details."